solo-io/valet/test/e2e/gloo/two-phased-canary/part2/template.md

   - YamlOnly
 %}}

-Apply it to your cluster with the following command:
+Let's deploy it with the following command:

 {{%valet
 workflow: workflow.yaml